ibm-cloud-docs/vpc/vsi_is_scheduled_scaling.md

 ```
 {:screen}-->

-## Creating schedule action with the API
+## Creating scheduled actions with the API
 {: #creating-scheduled-action-api}

 You can create a scheduled scaling action for your auto scaled instances by calling the VPC API.

 ### Create a scheduled action
 {: #create-scheduled-action-api}

 The following example creates a scheduled action

 ```bash